-Name Behaviour Example (on C major triad)

-Up Notes are played from lowest to highest.
-C E G C E G

-Down Notes are played from highest to lowest.
-GECGEC

-Alt Notes are played alternately up and down.
-C E G E C E G

-Alt2 Notes are played alternately up and down, repeating the top & bottom notes.
-C E G G E C C E G

-Up -8ve See below.
+Name Behaviour Example (on C major triad) Up Notes are played from lowest to highest.
+C E G C E G Down Notes are played from highest to lowest.
+GECGEC Alt Notes are played alternately up and down.
+C E G E C E G Alt2 Notes are played alternately up and down, repeating the top & bottom notes.
+CEGGECCEG Up -8ve See below.
 Down -8ve See below.
 Alt -8ve See below.
 Alt2 -8ve See below.

-Random Notes are played in a random order.
+Step Up The lowest note alternates with the other notes in the chord, in rising order.
+C E C G C E C G Step Down The highest note alternates with the other notes in the chord, in descending order.
+G E G C G E G C Random Notes are played in a random order.
+Random2 Notes are played in a random order, except that the same note cannot be played twice in a row.
+Random3 The notes in the chord are played in a random permutation, then another random permutation, and so on.

 The "-8ve" modes differ from the basic modes in how they treat the Range parameter (above), for shapes which end in "+8ve".
-As an example, consider the Triad+8ve shape in C major, which contains the notes: $C \to G C(8ve)$
+As an example, consider the Triad+8ve shape in C major, which contains the notes:

+C E G C(8ve)